 The AAUP Faculty Gender Equity Indicators 2006 by Martha S. West and John W. Curtis.
 This report provides data on four measures of gender equity for faculty at over 1,400 colleges and universities across the country.

 Custom Data Reports for AAUP Chapters

 Active AAUP chapters may request custom reports on full-time faculty compensation, institutional staffing (instructional and non-instructional), gender equity, and institutional finances.
 There are two basic report formats: institutional profiles, which provide data for a single institution over time, and peer comparisons, which provide the most recent data available for a set of institutions.
-Click on this link to order custom reports online.
-(The link will take you away from the AAUP website.)
+To order custom reports online, please download and fill out this order form (Excel).